Alberta-Bionix-natHacks-2025/natHacks2025/README.md

 # natHacks2025 - Neuromotion
-Alberta Bionix's natHacks 2025 project repository
+Alberta Bionix's natHacks 2025 project repository.
+An application that uses the OpenBCI headset to record EEG signals that capture motor imagery and feeds them into a machine learning model to predict intended movements.

 ## Running The Application
 1. Put on OpenBCI headset and secure it tightly onto head